MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Loading data from a simple unstructured text file](../images/textrawnavigator.png)

-There is only one thing you can configure on this dialog, which is the File Origin dropdown select.
+There's only one thing you can configure on this dialog, which is the **File Origin** dropdown select.
 This lets you select [which character set](https://docs.microsoft.com/windows/win32/intl/code-page-identifiers) was used to generate the file.

 ![File culture selection for Text/CSV](../images/textfileorigindropdown.png)